-When a student is late for class without a pass from their previous class, the disciplinary procedures will be: 1st offense - teacher will discuss tardiness with the student.
-2nd offense - consequence will be at teacher's discretion.
-3rd offense - teacher will assign detention.
-4th & 5th offense - same as 3rd offense.
-6th offense or more - student is referred to the assistant principal.
-This procedure will be used for each trimester of the school year.
+When a student is late for class without a pass from their previous class, the disciplinary procedures will be:

+1st offense - Teacher will discuss tardiness with the student.

+2nd offense - Teacher will discuss tardiness with the student.

+3rd offense - The teacher will call home to notify the parent of the developing pattern of tardiness.
+Students and guardians will be reminded of the consequences for further tardiness.

+4th & 5th offense - A detention will be assigned by the Middle School office.

+6th offense and beyond - Student is referred to the Middle School office and an individual plan will be put in place.
+This procedure will be reset for each new semester of the school year.